NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 - The Windows Registry (for performance and privacy tweaks),
 - The Windows Service Controller (to manage and disable services),
 - The NVD feed (to retrieve vulnerability data based on installed software),
-- Local system components like Power Plans, Disk Cleanup, Defragmentation, and Temp File Directories.
+- Local system components like Power Plans, Disk Cleanup, and Temp File Directories.

 ### 2.2 Product Functions
 > SwiftEdge Security provides a modular interface that enables users to perform common system maintenance, optimization, and security tasks on Windows 11 systems.
 Each function is encapsulated within its own script and is accessible via a centralized GUI.